Azure spending limit

-Azure spending limit is a limit on how much your Azure subscription can spend.
-All new customers who sign up for the trial offer or offers that includes credits over multiple months have the spending limit turned by default.
+The spending limit in Azure prevents spending over your credit amount.
+All new customers who sign up for an Azure trial or offers that include credits over multiple months have the spending limit turned on by default.
 The spending limit is $0.
 It can’t be changed.
-The spending limit isn’t available for subscription types such as Pay-As-You-Go subscriptions and commitment plans.
+The spending limit isn’t available for subscriptions under some plans such commitment plans and plans with pay-as-you-go pricing.
 See the full list of Azure offers and the availability of the spending limit.

-You receive notifications when you hit the spending limit for your offer.
-Log on to the Azure Account Center, select ACCOUNT, and then select subscriptions.
-You see notifications about subscriptions that have reached the spending limit.
+Azure sends email notifications when you reach the spending limit for your subscription.
+Sign-in to the Account Center to see notifications about subscriptions that have reached the spending limit.

-You can remove the spending limit at any time as long as there's a valid payment method associated with your subscription.
-For offers that have credit over multiple months, you can also re-enable the spending limit at the beginning of your next billing cycle.
+You can remove the spending limit at any time as long as there's a valid payment method associated with your Azure subscription.
+For offers that have credit over multiple months, you can also enable the spending limit at the beginning of your next billing period.

 To remove your spending limit, follow these steps: